 For example, a person who had a traumatic experience involving dogs may develop a phobia of dogs.
 Alternatively, a person may develop a phobia of heights after watching a loved one fall from a high place.

-In addition, the fear can be so intense that it affects a person’s personal and professional relationships, leading to social isolation or even job loss.
+In addition, the fear can be so intense it affects a person’s personal and professional relationships, leading to social isolation or even job loss.

 6. Agoraphobia